Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 - Demographic Targeting: Focus on Indian audiences in Singapore, but also include those interested in Indian culture, festivals, or traditions

-- Behavioral Targeting: Target users who have previously engaged with Diwali content, purchased festival-related items, or shown interest in Indian cultural events
+- Behavioral Targeting: Target users who have previously engaged with Deepvali content, purchased festival-related items, or shown interest in Indian cultural events

 - Lookalike Audiences: Create lookalike audiences based on your existing Indian customers for expanded reach